 The latest science on microdroplet spread may mean exercise in an indoor, non-air ventilated area may carry more risk.
 Outdoor or open area play would carry least risk.
 Air conditioned rooms are not particularly effective, but opening windows and doors to the exterior on the opposite side of a building to create air flow is effective at clearing microdroplet airborne particles created when someone sneezes or shouts.

 We would advise sports, clubs and facilities to consider whether and how they might return to training and / or play on this basis (e.g. maintaining distancing, preventing or limiting actual contact, eliminating or minimising use of shared equipment).
+Clubs, coaches and trainers or instructors will also need to prepare risk assessments and consider the guidance below for Sports, Clubs and Facilities.
+At this time, we would also advise indoor sports to begin discussions with their local facility owners and providers in preparation for the resumption of their sports at some point in the future.

 Guidance for sports, clubs and facilities